DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 const myCanvas = document.getElementById("main_canvas") as HTMLCanvasElement;
 ```

-Like a type annotation, type assertions are removed by the compiler and won’t affect the runtime behavior of your code.
+Like a type annotation, type assertions are removed by the compiler and won't affect the runtime behavior of your code.

 You can also use the angle-bracket syntax (except if the code is in a `.tsx` file), which is equivalent: